-Challenge Max Schrems, the privacy advocate who brought the cases leading to the invalidation of the Safe Harbor framework and Privacy Shield, has already announced that he does not accept that the DPF delivers the required essentially equivalent level of protection of personal data regulated by the GDPR and will seek to persuade the CJEU to invalidate the adequacy decision.
+There are similar arrangements for transfers from Switzerland, but they fall outside the scope of this article.
+Challenge Max Schrems, the privacy advocate who brought the cases leading to the invalidation of the Safe Harbor framework and Privacy Shield, has already announced that he does not accept that the DPF delivers the required essentially equivalent level of protection of personal data regulated by the EU GDPR and will seek to persuade the CJEU to invalidate the adequacy decision.
 The process will be lengthy - years, rather than months - and the outcome is inevitably uncertain.
-Practical implications - U.S. organisations which receive transfers of EU / EEA / UK personal data will need to decide whether to self-certify under the DPF and, if so, review and pursue the new certification process when it becomes available.
+A similar challenge to the UK decision may conceivably be made through the UK courts, although they are not bound to follow any CJEU decision.
+There is also the possibility that, if the EU decision is invalidated but the UK decision is not, a challenge might then be made to the EC adequacy decision covering transfers of personal data to the UK, on the basis that the UK DPF decision amounts to a failure to provide essentially equivalent protection for personal data transferred from the EEA.
+Practical implications - U.S. organisations which receive transfers of EU / EEA / UK personal data will need to decide whether to self-certify under the DPF and, if so, review and pursue the new certification process.
 Bear in mind that not all U.S. organisations will be eligible to participate.
 Some eligible U.S. organisations may prefer not to self-certify but rather to rely on SCCs and/or BCRs. - EU / EEA / UK organisations transferring personal data to the U.S. in reliance on the SCCs might consider instead relying on the DPF, where they are transferring personal data to DPF participants.
-They might now be making enquires of their U.S. service providers. - International groups of organisations will need to consider these questions from both perspectives. - UK organisations should keep track of developments towards a UK equivalent of the DPF. - Existing TIAs for transfers to the U.S. may need to be reviewed.
+They might now be making enquires of their U.S. service providers. - International groups of organisations will need to consider these questions from both perspectives. - Existing TIAs for transfers to the U.S. may need to be reviewed.
 They will no longer be necessary where transfers are made to a DPF participant, and in other cases it should be possible to simplify their U.S. legal analysis based on the adequacy decision.
 Organisations subject to the GDPR may take the existence of the DPF as evidence that the conclusions of their transfer risk assessments are defensible. - It will be important to follow the likely challenges to the DPF adequacy decision and be prepared to revert to SCCs, if necessary, in the future. - In respect of transfers to countries which do not benefit from adequacy decisions, it generally remains necessary to rely on the SCCs and/or BCRs, except in rare cases where derogations allow transfers to take place.
 CONTACTS

-Partner Paris T: +33 1 4405 5483 E: dessislava.savova@ cliffordchance.com
+Dessislava Savova Partner Paris T: +33 1 4405 5483 E: dessislava.savova@ cliffordchance.com

-Devika Kornbacher Partner Houston T: +1 713 821 2818 E: devika.kornbacher@ cliffordchance.com
+Partner Houston T: +1 713 821 2818 E: devika.kornbacher@ cliffordchance.com Devika Kornbacher